THE ACCUSATION OF CRIMINAL HARASSMENT

 It is not all forms of bullying are considered crimes.
 As an example, a situation of psychological or sexual bullying committed on a work place, by a work colleague, under the Act respecting Labour Standards is not necessarily a crime under the criminal code.

 Harassment in the technological era

 As mentioned above, communicating repeatedly with a person could lead to a harassment complaint.
 In the current era of technology and social media, we have the possibility to communicate instantly on a very large network.
 As a consequence, the cases of harassment through text messages or social media are more and more frequent.
 When an offense is committed by the means of a computer, we then speak of cybercrime.
-This type of case requires specific attention because once the history of the conversation is revealed.
+This type of case requires specific attention because, once the history of the conversation is revealed, it is very easy to demonstrate the harassing behavior.
 At Riendeau Attorneys-at-law, we frequently treat cases about cybercrime and we will be able to defend your interests.

 The sentences following a conviction

 If you are found guilty of this crime, you are liable to a maximum prison sentence of 10 years.
 It is therefore crucial to be represented by an experienced lawyer that will devote his time and expertise in order to obtain the best sentence for you.

 Has someone made a complaint against you to the police and are you the subject of an accusation of criminal harassment?